theodore-s-beers/ganjoor-pretty/README.md

 [Actix Web](https://actix.rs/).
-It takes a Ganjoor URL, fetches the relevant poem through their API (using the [reqwest](https://github.com/seanmonstar/reqwest) crate), and constructs a new HTML document with [Pandoc](https://github.com/jgm/pandoc)—which is a required external dependency.
-Note that we're asking Pandoc to bundle in `head.html`, which in turn references `styles.css` and `pretty.js`.
+It takes a Ganjoor URL, fetches the relevant poem through their API (using the [reqwest](https://github.com/seanmonstar/reqwest) crate), and constructs a new HTML document with [Pandoc](https://github.com/jgm/pandoc) – which is a required external dependency.
+Note that we're asking Pandoc to bundle `head.html`, which in turn references `styles.css` and `pretty.js`.
 So those files also need to be present.
-The application listens on localhost port 8080 and could be put on a server behind a reverse proxy, with a CDN for caching, etc. Pretty straightforward.
+The application listens on `localhost:8080` and could be put on a server behind a reverse proxy, with a CDN for caching, etc.